-You will see that faith and salvation in Ezekiel 36 and 37.
+So, when we look at the salvation of Jacob in Ezekiel, we see the same faith and obedience in Ezekiel 36 and 37 that we see in the New Testament.
 It is the most poignant prophecy of redemption in the Bible.
-And, I have placed the discussion of those two chapters in the Appendix.
+And, I have placed a more detailed discussion of those two chapters in the Appendix.

-I would love to talk about it here, but our focus is on the single largest sign that the time of redemption has come for Jacob:
+I would love to talk about it here, but our focus is on the timing of a single event – an event that is also the largest sign that the time of redemption has come for Jacob:

 Gog and Magog

 We have already seen the return of the children of Jacob to the Land of Israel.
 But, the return to the Land was only prologue.
-The Return was the sign that redemption was near.
+It was just a sign that redemption was near.

-Unfortunately, the sign that proclaims the day of salvation will be an invasion by the grand alliance assembled by Gog of the Land of Magog.
-This army will invade and be destroyed in the Jezreel Valley and on the Golan.
+Unfortunately, the sign that redemption has arrived will be an invasion by a grand alliance assembled by Gog – who is ruler of the Land of Magog.
+This army will invade Israel and be destroyed in the Jezreel Valley and on the Golan.
 And, a fire will fall upon Magog and upon all who either supported this invasion, or sat idly by while it happened.

 I call that fire, Ezekiel’s Fire.
 It will either be the largest solar flare in recorded history, or a micronova.
-And yes, we have discovered that stars like our own sun do produce micronovas every few thousand years.
-And, you do not want to be caught unprepared for its coming.
+And yes, we have discovered that stars like our own sun do produce micronovae every few thousand years, over and over.
+And, you do not want to be caught unprepared for that.
 But, that’s a story for another book.

 The point is that the coming of Gog and Magog, the great sign of Israel’s salvation, is described in Ezekiel 38 and 39.
-Other chapters in the Bible also describe this great invasion, but Ezekiel gives so much detail about it, that it really should be our first stop – after we have examined the passages about the armies of the Antichrist.
+Other chapters in the Bible also describe this great invasion, but Ezekiel gives so much detail about it, that it cries out to to us to start there – after we have examined the passages about the army of the Antichrist.

 Horses will be smitten with astonishment and blindness.

-Unless our civilization collapses beforehand to such a low level that we have turned back to horses, this is a euphemism for cars, trucks and military vehicles being immobilized.
-And, we already know that an emp – an electromagnetic pulse – can do that.
+That’s from Zechariah 12:4, and unless our civilization collapses beforehand to such a low level that we have turned back to horses, this is a euphemism for cars, trucks and military vehicles being immobilized.
+And, we already know that a man-made EMP – electromagnetic pulse – can do that.
 Well, this one will come from the sun.